predsci/PsiPy/docs/developer/tests.rst

 contain the following test file directories:

 - :file:`mas_hdf4`: the files from a MAS output in HDF4 format
-- :file:`mas_hdf5`: at least one file from a MAS output in HDF5 format
+- :file:`mas_hdf5`: the files from a MAS output in HDF5 format
+- :file:`pluto`: the files from a PLUTO output